naist-nlp/atd-mcl/README.md

     ~~~~
 - A sentence object under `sentences` is as follows:
     - A sentence object may have one or more geographic entity mentions.
-    - Some sentences with an ID that has a branch number (e.g., "026-01" and "026-02") indicate that a text in the original ATD data was split into those multiple sentences.
+    - Some sentences with an ID that has a branch number (e.g., "026-01" and "026-02") indicate that a line of text in the original ATD data was split into those multiple sentences.
     ~~~~
     "sentences": {
       "001": {